saarthak08/Movies-Index/README.md

 # TMDb Movies & TV-Shows
-> An android application which shows the list & information of popular movies & TV-Shows from [The Movie Database API](https://www.themoviedb.org) (TMDb).
+> An android application which shows the list & information of movies & TV-Shows from [The Movie Database API](https://www.themoviedb.org) (TMDb).

 <img height="256px" src=https://pbs.twimg.com/profile_images/789117657714831361/zGfknUu8_400x400.jpg />

 ## *Features:*
-- Search for popular movies.
-- Filter movies on the basis of several factors such as most rated etc.
+- Filter movies on the basis of several factors such as popularity, most rated etc.
 - Mark a movie as favourite.
-- Search for TV-Shows.
-- Filter TV-Shows on the basis of several factors.
+- Filter TV-Shows on the basis of several factors such as popularity, most rated etc.
 - Mark a TV-Show as favourite.